 You and your counselor might agree that you are dealing with a specific, short-term issue which could be addressed by a course of Brief Contracted Counseling (BCC).
 In this case, you will contract to meet with your counselor for 1-3 follow-up sessions centered around continued support, education, and problem-solving.

 You and your counselor might decide that treatment on a more ongoing basis would be appropriate.
 In this event, your counselor would schedule you for an intake appointment, which would involve a more complete assessment of your concerns.
 Following the intake, you and your counselor would have the option of meeting for short-term therapy, usually on a biweekly basis (most students are seen an average of 4-6 sessions).

 - Psychiatric (Medication) Treatment

-You and your counselor might pursue the option of medication treatment by facilitating a referral to a Health Services clinician or to our part-time psychiatric nurse practitioner.
+You and your counselor might pursue the option of medication treatment with a referal our part-time psychiatric provider.
 Students may also wish to pursue psychiatric services at home if this is an option.

 - Off-Campus Referrals

-Finally, based on your presenting issues, your counselor might explain that an off-campus referral would be most appropriate, especially if you require services which we do not provide through our office (such as testing for AD/HD, alcohol/substance abuse treatment, intensive eating disorders treatment, and longer-term therapy) or for areas where our own resources are very limited, such as psychiatric treatment (see above).
+Finally, based on your presenting issues, your counselor might explain that an off-campus referral would be most appropriate, especially if you require services which we do not provide through our office (such as testing and medications for AD/HD, alcohol/substance abuse treatment, intensive eating disorders treatment, and weekly/longer-term therapy) or for areas where our own resources are very limited, such as psychiatric treatment (see above).